Project, process, network, platform; started in 2019, ongoing constantly reviewed and renewed milestones

 - Identify existing practices and procedures to minimise duplications.

-Austria, Bosnia and Herzegovina, Bulgaria, Czech Republic, Croatia, Hungary, Romania, Slovakia, Slovenia, Serbia
+Macro-regional dimension: Austria, Bosnia and Herzegovina, Bulgaria, Czechia, Croatia, Hungary, Romania, Slovakia, Slovenia, Serbia

 - National-level governmental disaster management organisations